 There is evidence that a Chlamydial infection in a pregnant woman can lead to premature delivery.
 Babies born to infected mothers can also get Chlamydial infections in their eyes and respiratory tracts.
 The disease is a leading cause of early infant pneumonia and conjunctivitis (pink eye) in newborns.
 Transmission of Chlamydia cannot be prevented by washing the genitals, urinating, and/or douching after sex.
 Any unusual discharge, burning during urination or pain particularly in the groin area, should be a signal to stop all sexual activity and visit a doctor immediately.

-It is important to know about Chlamydia and what the symptoms of Chlamydia are; Obria offers information on the causes, symptoms, and treatment for Chlamydia.
+It is important to know about Chlamydia and what the symptoms of Chlamydia are; Obria offers education on the causes, symptoms, and treatment for Chlamydia.
 If you are in Orange County, CA or the Los Angeles area and you believe you might have Chlamydia, please call or schedule an appointment with an Obria Medical Clinic for a low cost Chlamydia test.

 CDC Chlamydia information: http://www.cdc.gov/std/chlamydia/stdfact-chlamydia.htm